EchoesOfNight/nixos-fix-single-gpu/README.md

 #echo 1 > /sys/class/vtconsole/vtcon1/bind
 ```
 b.
 To run, find IP address using `ip addr` and start an SSHD daemon `sudo systemctl start sshd` .
 Then connect on another machine on linux or termux (android)/PuTTy (windows), using the command `ssh <username>@<ipAddress> `
 Then use the `sudo bash ~/run.sh` script to start the machine, and after turning off the VM, run `sudo bash ~/end.sh` to enter the host environment again.

+To install on your first time you must use a VNC client, like pkgs.tigervnc or androidVNC and then install the correct nvidia drivers https://www.nvidia.com/en-us/drivers/

 Issues:
 Hooks are not automatic and need to be cleaned up